AishaniG/Quiz/README.md

 # NewProject
-The project is deployed in Netlify app: https://ephemeral-lebkuchen-7ee487.netlify.app/
+The project has been deployed in Netlify: https://ephemeral-lebkuchen-7ee487.netlify.app/